haproxy/haproxy/doc/lua-api/index.rst

   **context**: body, init, task, action

-  This function take a string repsenting http date, and returns an integer containing the corresponding date with a epoch format.
+  This function take a string representing http date, and returns an integer containing the corresponding date with a epoch format.
 A valid http date me respect the format IMF, RFC850 or ASCTIME.